void-ppc/void-ppc-docs/src/faq/index.md

 ## Installation

-### When partitioning an APM with pmac-fdisk, the partition table does not refresh afterwards
+### Partition table does not refresh after pmac-fdisk

 This generally happens when reinitializing the partition table.
 The `pmac-fdisk` utility does not properly wipe the previous partition table.
 Therefore, run the